National Teaching Fellowship Scheme and Collaborative Award for Teaching Excellence 2025

-Advance HE has opened this year’s National Teaching Fellowship Scheme (NTFS) and Collaborative Award for Teaching Excellence (CATE) with submission deadlines of 8 March 2023 and 15 March 2023 respectively.
-Some general feedback from Advance HE on the applications received to NTFS 2022 and CATE 2022, are provided to inform the development of this year's applications.
+Advance HE has opened this year’s National Teaching Fellowship Scheme (NTFS) and Collaborative Award for Teaching Excellence (CATE) with a submission date of 11 March 2026 for both Schemes.
+Advance HE has provided some general feedback on the applications received to NTFS 2025 and CATE 2025 to support the development of this year's applications.

 Professor Lezley-Anne Hanna, 2018